 Rick and Kathy discovered that they were spending too much on eating out and nice holidays.
-They're saving an extra $300 a month just by eating at home more often, bringing lunches to work and travelling a little more modestly.
+They’re saving an extra $300 a month just by eating at home more often, bringing lunches to work and traveling a little more modestly.

 Instead, they were challenged to try to start a disciplined savings plan.
 The most difficult part of saving regularly is just getting started.
 Once you start a monthly withdrawal from your bank account, you have to adjust accordingly.

 Rick was surprised at how much easier it was to save regularly.
 He simply treated it as another payout, like a car payment.